Generative Graphical Inverse Kinematics: Methodology

-Our goal is to learn an inverse kinematics solver that is, crucially, capable of producing multiple diverse solutions while generalizing across robots.
-In the following subsections, we cover our data generation process, learning procedure, and network architecture in detail.
+GGIK is a learning-based IK solver that is, crucially, capable of producing multiple diverse solutions while also generalizing across a family of kinematic structures.
+In this section, we cover our learning procedure (\Cref{subsec:learn}), our GNN network architecture (\Cref{subsec:architecture}), sampling procedure at test time (\Cref{subsec:sampling}) and, lastly, dataset generation and additional training and network architecture implementation details (\Cref{subsec:impl}).